Guide

 03

-• ITR-4 (Sugam) is for you if you want to keep things simple and declare income as a flat percentage - 8% of turnover for business (or 6% for digital receipts), or 50% of gross receipts for professionals.
-You cannot use this if your business turnover exceeds Rs.
-2 crore or your professional receipts exceed Rs.
+• ITR-4 (Sugam): For businesses declaring income as 8% of turnover (6% for digital receipts), or professionals declaring 50% of gross receipts.
+Cannot use this if business turnover exceeds Rs.
+2 crore or professional receipts exceed Rs.
 50 lakh, or if you also have capital gains.

-• ITR-3 is for you if you maintain actual accounts, or your turnover exceeds the presumptive limits, or you have capital gains alongside your business income.
+• ITR-3: For actual books of accounts, or if your turnover exceeds presumptive limits, or if you have capital gains alongside business income.

-• One important catch: if you opt out of the presumptive scheme, you cannot re-enter it for the next 5 years (Section 44AD).
-So think before you switch.
+• Key catch: if you opt out of the presumptive scheme (Section 44AD), you cannot re-enter it for the next 5 years.
+Think before switching.

 Source: Sections 44AD, 44ADA, 44AE, Income Tax Act 1961